Heinrich Roth

-Heinrich Roth (December 18, 1620 in Dillingen, Germany – June 20, 1668 in Agra; also known as Henricus Rodius or Henrique Roa) was a missionary and pioneering Sanskrit scholar.
+Heinrich Roth (December 18, 1620 – June 20, 1668), also known as Henricus Rodius or Henrique Roa, was a German missionary and pioneering Sanskrit scholar.

 Life

 Having been born in Dillingen and raised in Augsburg, where his father Konrad Roth (died 1637) worked as Doctor utriusque iuris for the Prince-Bishopric, from 1635 to 1639 Heinrich Roth studied Rhetoric at the University of Dillingen and Philosophy at the Jesuit college in Innsbruck.
 In 1639, he became a Jesuit in Landsberg, and from 1641 to 1645 taught at the University of Munich, before returning to Dillingen to start theological studies, which he completed in Ingolstadt in 1649.
 The same year, he was ordained priest in Eichstätt.

 On behalf of Francesco Piccolomini, in 1649 Roth was assigned to the so-called Ethiopian mission to India.
 Traveling by the land route via Smyrna (1650) and Isfahan, he arrived in Goa by 1652.
 He worked first on the Island of Salsette off Goa, where from time to time he acted as Portuguese interpreter.
 He was then sent on an embassy by one of the native princes, and via Uttarakhand finally reached the Mughal Empire and its residence in Agra in 1654.
 Acting as rector of the Jesuit residence in Agra since 1659, he was involved in the persecution under Shah Jahan and Aurangzeb.